Chlorine is supplied as a gas, liquid and a solid

 Chlorine is supplied as a gas, liquid and a solid.
-The gas is 100 percent elemental chlorine (Cl2), and is supplied in 150 lb. cylinders (10 inches in diameter and about 55 inches high) and in 2,000 lb. (ton) containers (30 inches in diameter and 82 inches high).
+The gas is 100% elemental chlorine (Cl2), and is supplied in 150 lb cylinders (10-in. in diameter and about 55-in. high) and in 2,000 lb (ton) containers (30-in. in diameter and 82-in. high).
 The liquid is sodium hypochlorite (NaOCl) commonly used as laundry bleach.
-And the solid is calcium hypochlorite [Ca(OCl)2], available in granular form or as tablets.
+The solid is calcium hypochlorite [Ca(OCl)2], available in granular form or as tablets.

-If cost is an issue, chlorine gas is a clear choice because calcium hypochlorite is only 65 percent available chlorine, sodium hypochlorite is 12.5 percent.
+If cost is an issue, chlorine gas is a clear choice because calcium hypochlorite is only 65% available chlorine, sodium hypochlorite is 12.5%.
 In a recent survey of prices in eight regions of the United States, sodium hypochlorite cost two to four times as much per available chlorine as the gas and calcium hypochlorite is three to seven times as much.

 Feed equipment design and product packaging also favor chlorine gas.
-Modern gas feeding equipment occupies very little space—basically, the area of the container (less than a square foot for the 150-lb. cylinder, and 17 square feet for the ton containers because the feeding equipment—the chlorinator—mounts directly onto the container.)
+Modern gas feeding equipment occupies very little space—basically, the area of the container (less than a square foot for the 150 lb cylinder, and 17 sq ft for the ton containers because the feeding equipment—the chlorinator—mounts directly onto the container.)
 Let’s compare.